vikram0888/Thyroid-detection/README.md

 ## Data Pre-processing

-- Missing values handling by Simple imputation (KNN Imputer)
-- Outliers detection and removal by boxplot and percentile methods
-- Categorical features handling by ordinal encoding and label encoding
-- Feature scaling done by Standard Scalar method
+   - Drop columns not useful for training the model.
+Such columns were selected while doing the EDA.
+   - Replace the invalid values with numpy “nan” so we can use imputer on such values.
+   - Encode the categorical values
+   - Check for null values in the columns.
+If present, impute the null values using the KNN imputer.
-- Imbalanced dataset handled by SMOTE
+   - After imputing, handle the imbalanced dataset by using RandomOverSampler
-- Drop unnecessary columns

 ## Model Creation and Evaluation

 - Various classification algorithms like Random Forest, XGBoost, KNN etc tested.
 - Random Forest, XGBoost and KNN were all performed well.
-XGBoost was chosen for the final model training and testing.
+KNN, Random Forest was chosen for the final model training and testing.
 - Hyper parameter tuning was performed using RandomizedSearchCV
 - Model performance evaluated based on accuracy, confusion matrix, classification report.

 ## Database Connection
-Cassandra database used for this project.
+SQLite database used for this project.

 ## Model Deployment
-The final model is deployed on Heroku using Flask framework.
+The final model is deployed locally.

 ## Batch File Prediction User Interface
 #### User need to upload CSV file and click Custom File Predict button for prediction to start.